Quiver braid group action for a 3-fold crepant resolution: Introduction

 Qiu and Woolf~\cite{QW} gave a faithful action of a certain braid group on $D(\Gamma_N\, Q)$ for $\Gamma_N\, Q$ the Calabi--Yau-$N$ Ginzburg algebra associated with a Dynkin quiver $Q$.
 Independently, Nordskova and Volkov~\cite{NV} proved general faithfulness results in an enhanced triangulated category setting for configurations in all simply-laced Dynkin types.

 Seidel and Thomas give examples of $3$-folds $X$ containing configurations of surfaces which yield $A_n$-configurations and thence braid group actions~\cite[end of Section~3]{ST}.
-The first author and Wemyss showed that, for a $3$-fold $X$ with Gorenstein terminal singularities and individually floppable irreducible exceptional curves, the fundamental group of the complexified complement of a real hyperplane arrangement acts on $D(X)$ via flop functors~\cite[Theorem~3.22]{DW}.
-The braid groups associated with Dynkin diagrams of type ADE occur as specific examples of these fundamental groups.
+The first author and Wemyss showed that, for a $3$-fold $X$ with Gorenstein terminal singularities and individually floppable irreducible exceptional curves, the fundamental group of the complexified complement of a real hyperplane arrangement acts on $D(X)$ via flop functors~\cite[Theorem~1.2]{DW}.
+The pure braid groups, namely the kernels of the natural projections $\Br_n\to \mathfrak{S}_n$, occur as examples of these fundamental groups.